kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

     assert 2 == number_three()
 {% endhighlight %}

-So we have a function **number_three**, which returns an integer of 3, that is under test and we have a test function which is attempting to assert that number_three function returns 2.
+So we have a function *number_three*, which returns an integer of 3, that is under test and we have a test function which is attempting to assert that method call *number_three()* returns 2.
 Running the test again returns the following:

 {% highlight shell_terminal %}
 ================================= test session starts =================================